ilg-physics-ucsb/physics6-manual/6CL/lab1.md

 <iframe src="https://phet.colorado.edu/sims/html/bending-light/latest/bending-light_en.html?screens=1" width="100%" height="600" allowfullscreen="" frameborder="0"></iframe>
 :::

-1. The top material should already be set to &ldquo;Air.&rdquo; Leave it as that.
-Change the bottom material to &ldquo;Mystery B.&rdquo;
+1. The top material should already be set to "Air."
+Leave it as that.
+Change the bottom material to "Mystery B."

 2. Turn on the laser by clicking the large red button.
 Click on the grey housing of the laser, and move it to a new angle.

 3. Use the protractor tool to measure the new incident angle and refracted angle.

 :::Question
-1. What is the index of refraction for the material &ldquo;Mystery B?&rdquo; Show your work.
+1. What is the index of refraction for the material "Mystery B?"
+Show your work.

-2. What is the speed of light in the &ldquo;Mystery B&rdquo; material?
+2. What is the speed of light in the "Mystery B" material?
 (Show your work.)
 :::

 ::::::